hi5/F4MiniMenu/readme.md

 *Tip(s)*

-In principle you can run F4Menu and F4MiniMenu side by side as long as you do not use conflicting keyboard shortcuts.
+In principle you can run F4Menu (or other tools) and F4MiniMenu side by side as long as you do not use conflicting keyboard shortcuts.
 If you use same hotkey setup, F4MiniMenu will take precedence.
 You can set the F4MiniMenu shortcuts via the tray menu, right click, Settings option.